TrellixVulnTeam/swahilipython_SCMU/Doc/reference/compound_stmts.rst

 present, must be last; it matches any exception.
 For an except clause with an expression, that expression is evaluated, and the clause matches the exception if the resulting object is "compatible" with the exception.
-An object is compatible with an exception if it is the class or a base class of the exception object or a tuple containing an item compatible with the exception.
+An object is compatible with an exception if it is the kundi or a base kundi of the exception object or a tuple containing an item compatible with the exception.

 If no except clause matches the exception, the search for an exception handler